sandrinok/web2llm/README.md

 # web2llm-webui

 A simple yet powerful tool to use LLM (Large Language Models) into advanced AI web scrapers.
 This project leverages the capabilities of the open-source libraries [Ollama](https://ollama.ai/) and [ScrapeAI](https://scrapeai.com/) to deliver seamless integration and functionality.
+All placed into a webui, for ease use!

 ## Features